crangetech/online-journal/README.md

 ## License

 Distributed under the MIT License.<br>
-Copyright (c) 2022 Christian Rangel, Dan Poggetti, Guy Wilhite, Jared Saldate
+Copyright (c) 2022 Christian Rangel, Dan Poggetti, Guy Wilhite, Jared Saldate<br>
+See License.text for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>